Matawan Regional High School: Marching band

 The Matawan Marching Huskies band won the national championships in Jacksonville, Florida, in 1977.
-They are led by band director Noel Beers.
+They are led by band director Tyler Smayda.

 In the 2011 season, the Marching Huskies finished first in the Tournament of Bands (TOB) Group II Chapter X (Greater NYC Metro) Championships with a score of 93.0.
 The chapter title was the first for the band since 2006.
 They ended the season with a 3rd-place finish at the TOB Atlantic Coast Championships in Hershey, Pennsylvania with a score of 95.5, earning the Marching Huskies not only their highest-ever placement at the ACCs, but their highest score in school history.

 In the 2024 season, the Marching Huskies finished first in the USBands Group 1A State Championships in South Brunswick, New Jersey with a score of 92.4.
 The band also achieved best overall effect, music, visual, and colorguard.
 The band ended the season with a second place finish at the USBands A Class National Championships in Allentown, Pennsylvania with a score of 95.0, also achieving best effect and colorguard.

 Staff

-The school's principal is Mike Wells, who is assisted by two assistant principals.
+The school's principal is Michael C. Wells, who is assisted by two assistant principals.